60 second overview

 Our priority is to ensure London has enough affordable, high-quality homes for people on low incomes, and that the voices of people affected by housing need are heard by decision-makers.
-Our work on welfare reform seeks to ensure that there is an adequate support system for those who are struggling financially.
-We have also supported work to tackle inequalities in access to safe, decent and affordable housing.
+Our work on welfare reform seeks to ensure that those who are struggling financially do not become trapped or pushed into crisis situations, but instead have access to support to help get back on their feet.
+We also support work to tackle unfair differences in people's chances to access safe, decent and affordable housing.
 We hope that this drive for prevention will reduce the need for funding homelessness services in the longer term.

-Until then, we have funded some work that benefits homeless people or sheds light on the worsening homelessness problem in London.
+Until then, we have funded work that benefits homeless people or sheds light on the worsening homelessness problem in London:

 If you are an organisation which works on these issues, and are interested in applying for funding, visit our funding page for guidance.

 And to see more data about homelessness in London, look at London’s Poverty Profile.